AsadJeewa/Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments/README.md

 # Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments
-Code for "Learning to Generalise in Sparse Reward Navigation Environments" to be pubished in SACAIR 2020 Springer CCIS
+Code for *Learning to Generalise in Sparse Reward Navigation Environments* to be pubished in *SACAIR 2020 Springer CCIS*

 **Dependancies**